-In encoded mode the serial input data is decoded into eight bits of data (Q_0 - Q_7), a context control bit (SC/D), and a system diagnostic output bit (RVS).
-If the pattern in the decode register is found in the Valid Data Characters table, the context of the data is decoded as normal message data and the SC/D output will be LOW.
-If the incoming bit pattern is found in the Valid Special Character Codes and Sequences table, it is interpreted as 'control' or 'protocol information', and the SC/D output will be HIGH.
+In Encoded mode the serial input data is decoded into eight bits of data (Q_0 - Q_7), a context control bit (SC/ \overline{D}), and a system diagnostic output bit (RVS).
+If the pattern in the Decode register is found in the Valid Data Characters table, the context of the data is decoded as normal message data and the SC/ \overline{D} output will be LOW.
+If the incoming bit pattern is found in the Valid Special Character Codes and Sequences table, it is interpreted as "control" or "protocol information," and the SC/ \overline{D} output will be HIGH.
 Special characters include all protocol characters defined for use in packets for Fibre Channel, ESCON, and other proprietary and diagnostic purposes.

-The violation symbol that can be explicitly sent as part of a user data packet (that is, transmitter sending C0.7; $D{7-0} = 111\ 00000$ and SC/D = 1; or SVS = 1) will be decoded and indicated in exactly the same way as a noise-induced error in the transmission link.
+The Violation symbol that can be explicitly sent as part of a user data packet (i.e., Transmitter sending C0.7; $D{7-0} = 111$ 00000 and SC/D = 1; or SVS = 1) will be decoded and indicated in exactly the same way as a noise-induced error in the transmission link.
 This function will allow system diagnostics to evaluate the error in an unambiguous manner, and will not require any modification to the receiver data interface for error-testing purposes.